 d.
-6 litre expansion vessel; with an initial charge pressure of 0.7 bar (10.5 lb/in2).
+6 litre expansion vessel; with an initial charge pressure of 0.7 bar (10.5 $\mbox{lb/in}^2\mbox{)}.$

 For further details refer to BS.5449:1 and the British Gas Corporation publication 'Specifications for Domestic Central Heating and Hot Water'.
+The point of connection to the mains should be readily accessible and adjacent to the boiler, except for bathroom installations where the point of connection to the mains MUST be situated outside of the bathroom.